-The Economic Stress Index in November 2018 is 1.40; the same as the 1.40 in October and down from 2.27 in September.
-For 2018 through November, the ESI averaged 2.81 which is lower than the average of 4.53 for all of 2017.
+The Economic Stress Index in November 2018 is 096; down from 1.09 in October and down from 1.40 in September.
 The lower the index, the better the economy is.
 The historical annual average of the ESI (1973 through 2017), is 7.28.

 The U-6 counts the regular unemployed (known as the official Unemployment Rate or U-3), plus those marginally attached to the workforce (halfway looking for jobs), plus those who have part time jobs because they can’t find full-time jobs due to the state of the economy.
-The Economic Stress Index uses a rolling 3-month average of the U-6.
+The monthly Economic Stress Index uses a rolling 3-month average of the Seasonally Unadjusted U-6.

 The percent change in GDP of the latest quarter compared to the same quarter a year earlier.
 In the Annual section it is the annual percent change in GDP (Gross Domestic Product) of the current year compared to the year before.

 The three month average income level change from the same three months a year earlier.
 In the Annual section, it is the income level change of the current year compared to the proceeding year.
 The monthly numbers are from Sentier Research.
 The Annual number is preliminary until the Census releases its annual report.